karaoke-tools/km-probe/README.md

 This flag can be provided multiple times to enable several repositories.

 #### Output format
-By default the tool try to detect the optimal output format depending on the context.
+By default, the output format is detected automatically depending on the context.
 If the output is in a terminal, it will be displayed in human readable format.
 If the output is redirected to a file or another tool, the output is using `json` format.
 This allow you to easily re-use the output with other tools like [`jq`](https://github.com/jqlang/jq).